ICE-V-Wireless/ICE-V_WiFiMgr/README.md

 available and not all components and features used here are compatible across them all.
-This project was initially built against an intermediate release of unstable V5.0 and the most recent V5.0 no longer supports the WiFi Manager component so it's best to fall back to the V4.4.1.
+This project was initially built against an intermediate release of unstable V5.0 and the most recent V5.0 no longer supports the WiFi Manager component so it's best to fall back to the V4.4.2.
 You can find it here:

 https://github.com/espressif/esp-idf

-Make sure you get `(stable)V4.4.1` and that you've done all the proper installation and setup steps.
+Make sure you get `stable (V4.4.2)` and that you've done all the proper installation and setup steps.

 ### Components